FrederikWarburg/pytorch-laplace/docs/source/laplace/index.rst

             hessian=hessian,
             prior_precision=1.0,
             scale=1.0,
-            device="cuda:0",
         )

 Getting Started
 ===================================

-We provide several simple you examples to get started with the library.
+We provide several simple examples for you to get started with the library.
 Please see the example folder, where we provide examples for toy problems, such as:

 * Laplace and Linearized Laplace for sinousoidal regression